-- Music literature (scores and recordings) appropriate for instruction in your school setting. - Reliable access to blackboard, live classroom, with a working web camera and audio. - Software for producing teacher-made materials (Word, PowerPoint, etc.) - Video camera and video editing software (iMove, MovieMaker). - A Way to share files (video especially) with your instructor.
-Windows Live (online) has a free "sky drive" or you can use Office Live (online free) to do the same. http://home.live.com (for Windows Live) or http://www.officelive.com/en-us/ (for Office Live).
+- Music literature (scores and recordings) appropriate for instruction in your school setting (elementary would use music appropriate for the grade you choose, same with middle and high school). - Reliable access to Auburn Canvas with a working web camera and audio. - Software for producing teacher-made materials (Word, PowerPoint, etc. or Open Office). - Video camera and video editing software (iMovie and MovieMaker are free). - A Way to share files (video especially) with your instructor.
+The best way (currently) is using Sky Drive.
+All students have a sky drive as part of their email system.
+Log in to Tigermail and you will find a link to it in one of the menus at the top.